Media Files or Theme & Plugin Files Errors

 Restricted PHP core functions

 Another thing to look out for is restricted PHP core functions.
 Some web hosts don’t allow certain PHP functions to run out of security concerns.
-The functions required to run a Theme & Plugin Files migration are:
+The functions required to run a Media Files or Theme & Plugin Files migration are:

 Firewalls and rate-limiting

-If you notice that migrations are failing because either the file size or number of files transferred is not correct, follow up with your host to see if your local server’s IP can be whitelisted with their security measures.
+If you notice that migrations are failing because either the file size or number of files transferred is not correct, follow up with your host to see if your local server’s IP can be added to an allow list within their security measures.